Template: Powerlink inverter based renewable plant GPS study requirements

 - By opposing the voltage oscillation (if in voltage control mode).

 Example of an amplification of a subsynchronous oscillation.
 Point of connection voltage (in purple) has a greater maximum to minimum value compared to the ideal driving source (in blue).
-This is an amplification factor greater than 1.00.

 The Powerlink document references both the 'amplification factor' and 'attenuation factor' which are the reciprocal of each other.
+For consistency, we have standardised on calculating 'amplification factor' in this template.

 Meter selection